 Do you have morning routines for school?
 What’s your best advice for other moms to have a less stressful morning?
 Join the conversation on Facebook.

 I want to encourage you to check out the Makeover Your Mornings e-course by Money Saving Mom.
-Her 14-day course is a great value!
+Her 14-day course is a fantastic value!
 It’s a simple and easy e-course that will help you set goals, create routines and help you make the most of our mornings.
-You don’t have to wake up at 5am to make the most of your mornings.
-This course if for everyone!
+You don’t have to wake up at 5 am to make the most of your mornings.
+This course is for everyone!